UAE Updates List of Banned Dog Breeds

 4. Perro de Presa Canario (the Spanish breed of Mastiff)

 The law does not completely ban the possessions of these dog breeds because there are exceptions that permit the ownership of Pit Bulls, Mastiffs, and Japanese Tosa dogs.

-Bear in mind to contact the authorities if you have one of the breeds mentioned on the list of new breeds – fines for owning a banned would range from Dh10,000 to Dh700,000.
+Bear in mind that fines for owning a banned would range from Dh10,000 to Dh700,000.
 It may also lead to a jail term and the confiscation of the animal.